Week 2 of 4: Instrumentation and Noise Characterization

 Plot data and fit together to verify the fit is reasonable.

-Interpret the uncertainties: What is the fractional uncertainty in your beam width?
-Is this uncertainty dominated by random noise or could there be systematic effects?
+Interpret the uncertainties: What is the fractional uncertainty in your beam size?
+Is this uncertainty dominated by statistical noise or could there be systematic effects?

 Save your fitting code—you will use this same procedure to analyze your own knife-edge data in lab.